William McCarty-Cooper: Early life

 Billy came to Philadelphia to study architecture at the University of Pennsylvania.
 While at Penn, he befriended Gloria Braggiotti Etting, the daughter of an Italian aristocrat who had married a Boston Brahmin.
 Gloria was the wife of artist Emlen Etting and introduced Billy to Douglas Cooper and Henry McIlhenny.

 Career

-After moving to London in 1963 to work for decorator David Nightingale Hicks (husband to Lady Pamela Mountbatten), he became one of the most prominent decorators in London.
+After moving to London in 1963 to work for decorator David Hicks (husband to Lady Pamela Mountbatten), he became one of the most prominent decorators in London.
 Two years later in 1965, he opened his own firm, known as William McCarty Associates, to design interiors and furnishings, including for drawing rooms for the Rothschild family and salons for Vidal Sassoon in Beverly Hills.

 In the late 1970s, he was associated with the Paris-based art and antiques gallery Didier Aaron.
 He created interiors for the firm in Paris, London and New York City.

 Philanthropy

 In 1986, McCarty-Cooper donated Three Women Under a Tree, an important proto-Cubist painting by Pablo Picasso, to the Musée Picasso in Paris.
 Under his stewardship, the Cooper Collection was widely exhibited throughout Europe and the United States, including at the Los Angeles County Museum of Art.
 In his later years, McCarty-Cooper collected Art Deco furniture, silver, rare books, and African art.